Top Delicious Foods For Picky Toddlers

 Editorial Team

 Is your toddler giving you a tough time whenever a meal is served?
 How you wish that these dramas and nightmares end!
 And you stop hearing terms like ‘yuk’, ‘why have you cooked this?’ etc. How nice would it be if your fussy toddler at least starts trying new dishes and foods?
-As a parent, we are always worried about our child’s food intake and nutrition.
+As a parent, we are always worried about our kid’s food intake and nutrition.
 This is because we worry about their growth.
-But who says it’s an easy task; especially in case your child is selective about the foods he or she eats.
+Even though you cook delicious foods for picky toddlers, they mostly end up refusing to eat it.

-How To Get Your Picky Toddler To Eat?
+How to Get Your Picky Toddler to Eat?

 • Remember that new foods are not going to be easily accepted.
-Be patient and keep giving it after a few days.
+Be patient and keep giving it after a few days

-• Follow a particular routine.
+• Follow a particular routine

 • Prepare a well-balanced meal.
 If your child doesn’t like veggies, don’t give veggies as a whole.
 Try veggie soups, cutlets, pasta, etc.